 Preview: Make good use of those plastic Easter eggs with a fun mommy & me activity!

-Wondering what to do with all the plastic Easter eggs you have lying around after Easter?
+Wondering what to do with all the plastic Easter eggs you have laying around after Easter?
 My daughter and I came up with a fun plastic Easter eggs idea that is our new favorite Mommy & Me activity!
 We even managed to make a fun learning game out of those plastic eggs.

 How to reuse plastic Easter Eggs